Bliss (2024) a Self Portrait

 Metaphorically, “Bliss” depicts the exhilarating warmth and blinding illumination of stepping out into sunlight after a long period of cold or darkness.
 It centers the joy and illumination of self-discovery while acknowledging the blinding, initial discomfort of “stepping out into the light.”

 “Bliss” was selected for the West Valley Arts Council’s 2024 show Introspection.
-It will be featured in the Sedona Arts Center’s upcoming Big Gay Art Show scheduled to open on June 6.
+It was also featured in the Sedona Arts Center’s annual Big Gay Art Show which opened June 2025.

 (P.S. the beads spin when touched)